 - A serving of grapes/banana or any seasonal fruit, unsweetened tea, 3-4 biscuits, a teaspoon of peanut butter

-- Your favorite soup, baked beans or chickpeas, salad with lots of olive oil, rice, and two slices of whole-wheat bread. (vegetarians who can consume dairy products should add a large glass of buttermilk to this menu)
+- Your favorite soup, baked beans or chickpeas, salad with olive oil, rice, and two slices of whole-wheat bread. (vegetarians who can consume dairy products should add a large glass of buttermilk to this menu.)

 - A glass of milk or a serving of fruit